GM-PHD Filter for Searching and Tracking an Unknown Number of Targets with a Mobile Sensor with Limited FOV: Simulations and Experiments

 We carried out outdoor experiments using UAV equipped with a single downward-facing camera that detects targets of interest that are located on the ground for proof-of-concept.
 Figure~\ref{fig:field_experiment} shows hardware details of UAV and the snapshot of the field environment.
 The UAV has Intel NUC (NUC7i7BNH) which runs Ubuntu 16.04 with ROS Kinetic~\cite{quigley2009ros}.
 The onboard software controls the UAV, reads sensor information, and detects targets.
 Five stationary AprilTag markers~\cite{olson2011apriltag} were used as stationary targets in a $30m \times 24m$ environment.
 The UAV flying at an altitude of $8m$ that yields a circular FOV of a radius of approximately $7.5m$.
 We chose the lawn-mower strategy with a width of $8m$ to search for and track targets.

 Figure~\ref{fig:exp_robot_trajectory} plots the measurements observed by the camera and the trajectory of the UAV after going to the end of the environment and coming back to the origin.
+The positions of the UAV and targets were obtained based on the Universal Transverse Mercator coordinate system.
 The measurements were noisy because we did not deliberately calibrate the camera.
 We also discarded IDs obtained from AprilTag measurements to make them identical so that the resulting sensor lacks data association.
 We did this to evaluate the robustness of the proposed algorithm.
 The initial estimate has zero components.
 Figure~\ref{fig:exp_robot_trajectory} shows the final confirmed tracks.
 In Figure~\ref{fig:plot_from_exp} the UAV started detecting a component at time step 114.
 We observe that the UAV detected 5-6 targets most of the time with reasonable Mahalanobis distance.
 This demonstrates the robust performance of the algorithm with noisy real-world data.